droglenc/NCMTH107/modules/CE/NormalDist_CE1.md

 1. What is &mu;?
 1. What is &sigma;?

-Additionally, for each question below (a) identify the type of question (e.g., "forward-left", "reverse-between") and then (b) answer the question (*include the R code that you used*).
+Additionally, identify the type of question (e.g., "forward-left", "reverse-between") for each question below (you will answer the question in [the next assignment](NormalDist_CE1)).

 {:start="6"}
 6. What percentage of nests have more than 1900 ants?